 Avalanche transceivers (aka "beacons") can transmit and receive signals—hence the name trans-ceiver.
 In normal operation, your transceiver is set to transmit a signal.
 If somebody gets buried by an avalanche, other people switch their transceivers to receive mode and then search for the transmitting beacon.
 (Everyone who was not buried must switch to receive mode or the rescuers may inadvertently search for someone who is still transmitting on the surface.)

 All modern avalanche transceivers display an estimate of the distance to the victim (in meters) and a directional indicator that points to the transmitting beacon.
-Transceivers with only one antenna cannot display a directional indicator and should be retired.
+Transceivers with only one antenna cannot display a directional indicator and should have been retired many years ago.

 BeaconReviews.com contains the largest collection of technical information regarding avalanche transceivers in the world.
 However, if you find all this technical information overwhelming, you can jump to the transceiver summary.